Worklytics/psoxy/README.md

 ./tools/check-prereqs.sh
 ```

 ### Setup

-  1. Choose the cloud platform you'll deploy to, and follow its guide:
+  1. Choose the cloud platform you'll deploy to, and follow its 'Getting Started' guide:
        - [AWS](docs/aws/getting-started.md)
        - [Google Cloud platform](docs/gcp/getting-started.md)

-  2. Pick the location from which you will provision the psoxy instance.
+  2. Pick the location from which you will deploy (provision) the psoxy instance.
 Some suggestions:

      - [Google Cloud Shell](https://cloud.google.com/shell/) - if you're using GCP or connecting to
        Google Workspace, this is a recommended option.
 It [includes the prereqs above](https://cloud.google.com/shell/docs/how-cloud-shell-works#tools) EXCEPT aws/azure CLIs.